-For rental properties, HMO's [ houses in multiple occupation] Landlords and building and estate Managers, the following services can be provided:
+For House Sales and Purchase, rental properties, HMO's [ houses in multiple occupation] Landlords and building and estate Managers, the following services can be provided:

-Claims of being "Registered" can be misleading.
-They may just be employed by a "registered" entity, who may themselves be simply be an electrical labourer.
+Claims of being "Registered" can be misleading; especially if there is a "brand" involved.
+An individual may just be employed by a "registered" entity, who may themselves be simply be an electrical labourer, an ordinary person or simply "management" who then contract out to the lowest bidder.
 As a minimum, the person entering the property for Inspection should have a level 3 in The Requirements for Electrical Installation [18th Edition] and a level 3 qualification for inspecting and testing e.g. City and Guilds 2391 or 2395.

 Due Diligence